 Capital Assets - All capital assets are valued at historical cost or estimated historical cost if actual historical cost is not available.
-Donated capital assets are valued at their estimated fair value on the date donated.
+The Corporation capitalizes assets with a cost greater than \$1,500 and a useful life of more than one year.
+Donated capital assets are valued at their estimated acquisition value on the date donated.
 Expenses for betterments that materially extend the useful life of an asset are capitalized at cost.
 Land owned by the Corporation is not depreciated.
 Furniture and equipment are depreciated using the straight-line method over the estimated useful lives of the assets, usually 3 to 5 years.
 The building is depreciated using the straight-line method over 30 years.
-The Corporation capitalizes assets with a cost greater than \$1,500 and a useful life of more than one year.

 Compensated Absences - Employees of the Corporation earn annual leave on a monthly basis.
 Each employee is entitled to earned but unused annual leave pay up to a maximum 180 hours if employed less than two years, 243 hours if employed less than five years, 329 if employed less than ten years, 444 hours if employed less than 15 years, and 599 if employed more than 15 years as compensation upon termination of employment.
-The total compensated absences accrued liability as of August 31, 2015 was approximately \$135,000.
+The total compensated absences accrued liability as of August 31, 2016 was approximately \$139,000.

-Reserve and Custodial Accounts - The Corporation holds certain cash reserves totaling approximately \$287,000 as of August 31, 2015 for the benefit of four multifamily projects that are financed by the Corporation.
+Reserve and Custodial Accounts - The Corporation holds certain cash reserves totaling approximately \$323,000 as of August 31, 2016 for the benefit of four multifamily projects that are financed by the Corporation.